awsdocs/amazon-ec2-user-guide-windows/doc_source/Stop_Start.md

 ## Troubleshooting<a name="troubleshoot-instance-stop"></a>

 If you have stopped your Amazon EBS\-backed instance and it appears "stuck" in the `stopping` state, you can forcibly stop it\.
-For more information, see [Troubleshooting Stopping Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesStopping.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Troubleshooting stopping your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesStopping.html) in the *Amazon EC2 User Guide for Linux Instances*\.